French Republic vs Kingdom of the Netherlands

 Which country has an easier skilled-migration route, French Republic or Kingdom of the Netherlands?+

-French Republic’s Talent Passport — Salaried Employee (Passeport Talent Salarié) is the dominant skilled route; Kingdom of the Netherlands’s Highly Skilled Migrant (Kennismigrant) is the dominant skilled route.
+French Republic’s Talent Passport — Salaried Employee (Passeport Talent Salarié) requires a salary of at least €39,582/year; Kingdom of the Netherlands’s Highly Skilled Migrant (Kennismigrant) requires €5,942/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does French Republic or Kingdom of the Netherlands have more visa routes without an employer sponsor?+